Ben Simmons: The United Lockdown

 Unlike Boomers teammate Dante Exum, a guard who moves with a smooth, almost liquid grace, Simmons’ broader physique exudes an aura of studied intensity.
 He plays basketball with a nod to the physicality that comes with the game; he punishes smaller defenders on the block, and drives at the rim with purpose, striving to finish through contact.

 Simmons prefers to call himself a point forward, a label that has been used on Celtics legend Larry Bird, and more recently?
 A certain LeBron Raymone James.
 King James, likely the best player in the league right now, who plays power forward with the unmatched passing vision of an elite playmaker.

 Surely a coincidence, that James is Simmons’ favourite player?
 Not.

 Saturday night.
 The game had barely begun, but Ben Simmons’ jersey was visibly soaked.
 Had fatigue from the earlier games caught up?
 Perhaps, but it was too early to tell.

 Pick and roll?
-One quick crossover had Simmons surging past Majok Majok, driving into the paint, right at center Chris Patton.
+One quick crossover had Simmons surging past Majok Majok, driving into the paint, right at centre Chris Patton.

 Action, reaction.
-Force the defense to react, and you will find opportunities to exploit.
+Force the defence to react, and you will find opportunities to exploit.